Hummingbird Cake with cream cheese frosting is a moist and delicious homemade layer cake full of tropical banana, pineapple and coconut flavors!

 If you have heard of a hummingbird cake, it's most likely because it was originally printed in Southern Living magazine and has become a favorite dessert of the south.

-Kitchen tools needed to make a Hummingbird Cake:
+How to make Hummingbird Cake:

 - 3 cups all-purpose flour